aurelianbizo/faq_api/README.md

 1. /create-users - Create a New User
 This endpoint allows users to create a new account.

-Method: POST

-Parameters:

-name: The username of the user.

-password: The password for the user.

 Example Request:
 ```bash
 POST /create-users